Russell Banks

-Russell Earl Banks (March 28, 1940 – January 7, 2023) was an American writer of fiction and poetry.
+Russell Earl Banks (March 28, 1940 – January 8, 2023) was an American writer of fiction and poetry.
 His novels are known for "detailed accounts of domestic strife and the daily struggles of ordinary often-marginalized characters".
-His stories usually revolve around his own childhood experiences, and often reflect "moral themes and personal relationships".
+He drew from his own childhood in the working class, but also from the larger world, such as his years in Jamaica.
+His novels often reflect "moral themes and personal relationships".

 Banks was a member of the International Parliament of Writers and a member of the American Academy of Arts and Letters.